piexpiex/AstroCanvas/docs/Spectra.rst

 Spectra
 *******

-Spectra images tipically represent the spectrum of the source in a direccion (due to the fact that they tend to be taken with a --rendija--), they are -suelen usarse para estudiar la composición, variación de la velocidad o la distancia de la fuente entre otros-
+Spectra images tipically represent the spectrum of the source in a direccion (due to the fact that they tend to be taken with a slit), they tend to be used to study, for example, the composition, variation of the velocity or the distance to the source.

 Operation files
 ---------------